csci3251-2020/student-1155124377/readme.md

 ## Things I want to do

--[x] play Animal Crossing
+- [x] play Animal Crossing
--[] play Xenoblade definite edition
+- [] play Xenoblade definite edition
--[] not spend so many time playing Nintendo Switch
+- [] not spend so many time playing Nintendo Switch
--[] read a book in May
+- [] read a book in May

 My SID | My name
 ------ | -------